TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 See the [DeviceInfo](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/DeviceInfo/DeviceInfo.ino) example.

 ## Method: onMessage
 Sets a function which will be called to process incoming messages.
+You'll want to do this in your `setup()` function and then define a `void (*cb)(const byte* payload, size_t length, port_t port)` function somewhere else in your sketch.

 ```c
 void onMessage(void (*cb)(const byte* payload, size_t length, port_t port));